Sustained forests; sustained profits

-The company has an effective program of town and neighborhood rat control and offers mouse control.
+The company has an effective program of city and neighborhood rat control and offers mouse control.
 It is equally responsive to select needs of people for solutions immediate and long-term, for household and corporate problems with bats, moles, snakes, geese (golf courses), woodpeckers, feral cats and dogs, squirrels, gulls (airports), starlings, skunks, muskrats (pond dams) and garden pests.
 It offers effective deer management strategies.

 The Pest Force emphasizes work on damage, analyzing it relative to costs over time of controls and uses a combination of methods, often selected with the aid of a computer, to select an optimum strategy of damage management.
 The customer may implement the selected and recommended strategy, or it may obtain the Pest Force services to do so.
 Fees are paid for the visit, analysis, and implementation.

 The Pest Force with the Lasting Forests' Wildland Knowledge Base builds a database and report system and provides every customer with unusual information about each species of pest.
 An internal, evolving expert system in the enterprise computer is a highly-valued proprietary resource.